bmihaescu/systems/README.md

 How to validate the setup:

-    vagrant up on each individual VM (saltmaster should be last one) Using firefox: https://myapp.example.com - loads preconfigured Joomla Using firefox: https://monitor.example.com - loads Grafana with metrics from all hosts
+    vagrant up (saltmaster should be last one)
+    Using firefox: https://myapp.example.com - loads preconfigured Joomla Using firefox: https://monitor.example.com - loads Grafana with metrics from all hosts